 Recent Advisory Opinions

 More advisory opinions can be found on the Advisory Opinions database.
-Another source of ethics information are the ethics articles featured in the NWLawyer bar publication and in NWSidebar, WSBA's blog.
+Another source of ethics information are the ethics articles featured in the Washington state Bar News publication and in NWSidebar, WSBA's blog.

-Recent Amendments to the Rules of Professional Conduct
+Recent Amendments to the Lawyer Rules of Professional Conduct

 - Amendments to Comments to RPC 1.13 and 1.16.
 See Washington Supreme Court Order 25700-A-1346

 - New RPC 1.4(c) - Communication-malpractice insurance disclosure.
 See Washington Supreme Court Order 25700-A-1351

 - RPC 6.5 - Nonprofit and Court-Annexed Limited Legal Service Programs-prospective notice.
 See Washington Supreme Court Order 25700-A-1352